stefdasca/statement-translator/Kilonova/0000-0099/Processed_0098.md

 Zgăbeață Iftode is the son of a tavern keeper from Văscăuți.
 As a punishment for the poor impression left during the director's inspection, the pedagogue ordered the entire class to solve a difficult math exercise.

 ~[iftode.png]
 *The pedagogue and the student Zgăbeață Iftode.
-Dem Rădulescu and Vasile Muraru in “Doi Vulpoi” (1983).*
+Dem Rădulescu and Vasile Muraru in “Doi Vulpoi� (1983).*

 For a natural number `X`, the following three types of operations can be performed:
 1. Add `1` to `X`.
 Thus, the new value of `X` will be `X + 1`.